 Mazda CX-30 practicality: dimensions and boot space

 The Mazda CX-30 is 4.4m long, 1.5m tall and 1.8m wide (with the mirrors folded), which is about the same size as a Nissan Qashqai and average for this type of car.
-You can read more about the car’s full dimensions, as well as things like weight and towing capacity, in our Mazda CX-30 dimensions page.

 The CX-30 is spacious enough for families, as kids won’t have any trouble fitting in the rear seats, but it’s not ideal for carrying four adults as headroom is a little tight in the rear seats.
 Access is also a pain, although once you’re inside there’s enough space for most people to sit up straight.

 If you choose a high specification version of the Mazda CX-30 with a Bose stereo fitted, the amount of boot space you get goes down slightly.
 Most models have 430 litres of space with the rear seats up, but Bose versions have 422 litres - it’s not a big difference, but is worth knowing about especially when picking a used example.